 Gravitational collapse is the contraction of an astronomical object due to the influence of its own gravity, which tends to draw matter inward toward the center of gravity.[1]
 Gravitational collapse is a fundamental mechanism for structure formation in the universe.
 Over time an initial, relatively smooth distribution of matter, after sufficient accretion, may collapse to form pockets of higher density, such as stars or black holes.

-As a clandestine form of gravitational collapse, the gradual gravitational collapse of interstellar medium into clumps of molecular clouds and potential protostars, is the birth of a star.
+Star formation involves a gradual gravitational collapse of interstellar medium into clumps of molecular clouds and potential protostars.
 The compression caused by the collapse raises the temperature until thermonuclear fusion occurs at the center of the star, at which point the collapse gradually comes to a halt as the outward thermal pressure balances the gravitational forces.
 The star then exists in a state of dynamic equilibrium.
 During the star's evolution a star might collapse again and reach several new states of equilibrium.

 An interstellar cloud of gas will remain in hydrostatic equilibrium as long as the kinetic energy of the gas pressure is in balance with the potential energy of the internal gravitational force.
 Mathematically this is expressed using the virial theorem, which states that to maintain equilibrium, the gravitational potential energy must equal twice the internal thermal energy.[2]
 If a pocket of gas is massive enough that the gas pressure is insufficient to support it, the cloud will undergo gravitational collapse.
 The critical mass above which a cloud will undergo such collapse is called the Jeans mass.
 This mass depends on the temperature and density of the cloud but is typically thousands to tens of thousands of solar masses.[3]